Understand differences between VSTS and TFS

-Team Foundation Server is the on-premises offering built on a SQL Server backend.
-Organizations typically choose on-premises TFS when they need their data to stay within your network, or they want access to SharePoint sites and SQL Server reporting services that integrate with TFS data and tools.
+Team Foundation Server is the on-premises offering built on a SQL Server back end.
+Enterprises typically choose on-premises TFS when they need their data to stay within your network, or they want access to SharePoint sites and SQL Server reporting services that integrate with TFS data and tools.

-While both offerings provide the same essential services, compared with TFS, VSTS provides organizations these added benefits:
+While both offerings provide the same essential services, compared with TFS, VSTS provides organizations the following added benefits:

 - Simplified server management